destroyerOfOfficeChairs/doocMath/README.md

 the subtrahend -- meaning the difference will always be greater than or equal to 0.
 - Generate multi-page PDFs.
-- Currently, all worksheet problems are in the vertical format.
+- Currently, all worksheet problems are in the vertical format, except for long division problems.

 ## Installation